uxsolutions/bootstrap-datepicker/docs/methods.rst

 * endDate (Date)

 Sets a new upper date limit on the datepicker.
-See :ref:`enddate` for valid values.
+See :ref:`endDate` for valid values.

 Omit endDate (or provide an otherwise falsey value) to unset the limit.